 Anatabloc is a product of a company called Rock Creek Pharmaceuticals.
 Another name for this company is Star Scientific.
 Star Scientific was the original name of the company.
 When the research changed directions from looking at Anatabine as a cure for smoking to helping arthritis pain, the company changed its name to Rock Creek Pharmaceuticals.

 The phone number for the company was 800-778-2031.
-The company website was Anatabloc.com.
+The company website was Anatabloc.com (the website no longer works).
 When this review was originally created, the Better Business Bureau listed the company address as 4470 Cox Rd Ste 110, Glen Allen, VA 23060.

 There is also a connection to another company called the RosKamp Institute, located in Florida.
 Some of the research on Anatabloc has been conducted by this company too.